libbyshoop/csinparallel/modules/GPUProgramming/source/CUDA2D/CUDA2D.rst

 An Example of Matrix Multiplication
 ###################################

-Starting from next chapter, we will learn more about GPU computing on multi-dimensional problems and really experience the advantage of GPU computing over CPU computing.
-Before we proceed to the next chapter, this chapter will introduce a Matrix Multiplication program that is written in standard C and use only CPU for the computation.
-We hope the result we obtain in this chapter can serve as a baseline for following chapters and provide a clearer view on how fast GPU computing can be.
+In this chapter, we will learn more about GPU computing on multi-dimensional problems and really experience the advantage of GPU computing over CPU computing.
+Before we proceed to the next section, this section will introduce a Matrix Multiplication program that is written in standard C and use only CPU for the computation.
+We hope the result we obtain in this chapter can serve as a baseline for following sections and provide a clearer view on how fast GPU computing can be.

 CPU Matrix Multiplication Program source file:
 :download:`MM-CPU.c <MM-CPU.c>`